HashiniDisanayaka/MachineLearningProject/README.md

 ## Preprocessing Techniques :
 ### Label Encoding
 * By using a for loop, the label encoding is done by manually and each label is assigned a unique integer based on alphabetical ordering.
+* Removed some features from the colunm labels.

 ## Feature Engineering Techniques :
 ### Target Encoding